|Availability:||In stock (1)|

 Aerodynamics and integration is the theme throughout the IA.
 The deep carbon fiber fork, frame tubes, and seatpost are defining features.
 Felt spent their time in the wind tunnel refining the shape of this bike, and it shows.
 Not concerned with creating a UCI legal bike, Felt designed the IA to be one the fastest triathlon specific bikes ever made.
 The result is a frameset that flies at speed.
 Smaller riders may feel pushed around on this bike on windy days.
 But this has not stopped riders like Mirinda Carfrae from winning Kona (one of the windiest races in the world) multiple times on the top end version of the frameset.

 The seatpost is an ingenious system using an internal wedge to compress the post against the sides of the frame.
-We have never had an IA seatpost slip on us, nor crack.
+We have never had an IA seatpost slip or fail on us.
 Felt partnered with 3T and uses their 'Diffloc' saddle clamp system to hold the saddle in place.
 The Diffloc system takes patience when dialing in your saddle tilt, but once setup will never slip.
 Shop Tip: when bolting down your saddle be sure to evenly tighten the left and right Diffloc bolts.
 Also, do not over-tighten, we've seen them strip out on occasion.

 Felt accomplishes further integration through a variety of proprietary features.
 The rear brake cable and both derailleur cables route internally through the frame, entering behind the stem.
-Felt smartly specs a traditional dual pull front brake, and a direct mount TRP rear brake handles rear stopping duties.
+A traditional dual pull front brake, and a direct mount TRP rear brake handle stopping duties.

 Integration continues with the bento box installed behind the stem.
 Felt calls their proprietary bento box the Calpac 2.0.
 The Calpac mounts directly to the frame and provides easy access to your nutrition.
-The new Calpac 2.0 is a significant improvement over the older model- it is easier to get food items in and out, and it does not accidentally open up or come off.
-Another benefit of this integrated bento box comes when having to re-cable the rear brake line (or derailleur/Di2 cables if configured that way).
+The new Calpac 2.0 is a significant improvement over the older model- it is easier to get food items in and out, and cannot accidentally open or come off.
+Another benefit of this integrated bento box comes when having to re-cable the bike (or run Shimano Di2 cables if configured that way).
 By removing the Calpac your mechanic is left with a large opening in the top tube to fish cables through.
-Sounds silly- but any mechanic will be grateful for the ease of installation!
+Sounds silly- but any mechanic will be grateful for the ease of cable routing and installation.

 New for 2018 is the BTSpac storage box.
 BTS stands for "Behind the Saddle", and that's pretty much exactly where you find it.
 The BTSpac can hold all the repair items you'll need to fix a flat on the road.
 The system works well, mounts easily, and does not open on its own.
 Older versions of the IA 10, 14, or 16 have mount holes for a system like the BTSpac.
 IA's 1, 2, and 3 prior to 2018 do not have the mounts for the BTSpac.

-Finally, the seat tube and downtime have mounts for water bottle cages.
+Finally, the seat tube and down tube have mounts for water bottle cages.
 We love this- and wish all triathlon bikes afforded the rider the opportunity to hold two bottles on the frame.
-Who cares how fast your triathlon bike is if you're dehydrated and bonking 70 miles into an Ironman?
+Who cares how aerodynamic your triathlon bike is if you're dehydrated and bonking 70 miles into an Ironman?